neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/git-branches-and-prs.md

    repository (`git push -u origin notes/github-and-markdown`).
 5. On GitHub, go to the remote repository.
 A yellow action box should have appeared suggesting to create a pull request for the named branch.
 Create the pull request.
-6. Share the link to the pull request with your group so they can check your notes.
+6. Share the link to the pull request with your group so they can review your notes.
 7. Merge the pull request or add some suggestions of your group mates.
-8. Repeat this process with the other session notes.
+8. Repeat this workflow with the other session notes you created the last days.

 > 💡 This workflow is very fundamental to web developers in all of the industry.
 We will continue to
 > work in this way, especially in the capstone project.
 So try to get comfortable with each step, it